Mubasher693/guzzlePool/README.md

 # GIATA Coding Challenge

-How many Hotels in the GIATA Drive Hotel Directory have a GIATA-ID that can be divided by its rating without remainder?
+How many Hotels in the Directory have a ID that can be divided by its rating without remainder?
 (Only consider ratings between 2 and 7)

 ## Dependencies